 When you want to share content through AirPlay, the icon on your iOS or macOS device should show up in Sharing settings.

 However, AirPlay won’t connect if the other device isn’t enabled and switched on.
-So check the TV or other device — the one you are going to share the content with — is switched on, awake, and connected to the right Wi-Fi network.
+So check that the TV or other device you are going to share the content with is switched on, awake, and connected to the right Wi-Fi network.

 3. Outdated software

 Out-of-date software can prevent AirPlay from working.
 To check you’ve got the latest software, check the following: